whage/thesis/thesis.md

 [@cardelli-96] differentiates between trapped errors, that cause execution to stop immadiately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
 An untrapped error, for example, is accessing data past the end of an array in absence of run time bounds checks.
 A trapped error would be division by zero or accessing an illegal address.

-[@cardelli-96] calls a language a safe language if untrapped errors are impossible in it.
+He calls a language safe if untrapped errors are impossible in it.
 The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped erros) and says that a program can be called "well behaved" if no such forbidden errors can happen during execution.

+> Most programming languages exhibit a phase distinction between the static and dynamic phases of
+> processing.
+The static phase consists of parsing and type checking to ensure that the program is
+> well-formed; the dynamic phase consists of execution of well-formed programs.
+A language is
+> said to be safe exactly when well-formed programs are well-behaved when executed.
+>
+> [@pfpl-2016, p.
+35]

+To summarize the thoughts of the authors above: a language can be called safe if every program written in it that can reach execution is well behaved.
+A well behaved program is one that does not produce forbidden / untrapped errors.
+Informally, safe languages are often referred to as "strongly typed".

 **TODO:**
 - [Sergio Benitez: Short Paper: Rusty Types for Solid Safety](benitez-ts)